 Well, they were out of pork chops so I couldn’t have gotten it anyway.
 Either way, that was his way of imposing his religious beliefs with the No Pork Rule, and that was just the beginning.

-Then there was the time, still early on in the relationship, where I was told natural hair color was better and I needed to think about “natural”.
+Then there was the time, still early on in the relationship, when I was told natural hair color was better and I needed to think about “natural”.

 I never gave credence to that comment and I kept my golden blonde hair for another three years until I was ready for a change.